 At-Fault Drivers and Adequate Insurance

-Another unfortunate reality is that some at-fault drivers do not have or are not carrying enough insurance following a major accident.
+An unfortunate reality regarding car accidents is that some at-fault drivers do not have or are not carrying enough insurance following a major accident.
 That means their insurance policy might not offer adequate coverage for compensating the victims of the car crash.

 If this is the case, insurance companies might allow victims to use their policy.
 These instances typically arise when: